eser/sey/README.md

 [![dependencies][dep-image]][dep-url]
 [![license][license-image]][license-url]

-Simple JavaScript build tool with declarative and easy configuration.
-It also has incremental build support which only rebuilds changed files to pace up the build process.
+Simple JavaScript bundling tool with declarative and easy configuration.
+It also has incremental build support which only rebuilds changed files to pace up build and bundling processes.

 ![Sey](docs/sey-effect.png)

-Built-in tasks empower sey in order to achieve unique features like **dead code elimination** that no other build tool offered yet.
+Built-in modules take the responsibility of maintaining dependencies and compatibility issues.

 ## Why sey